 Adding New Cruise Lines Into The Mix

 We have traditionally cruised with Oceania Cruises.
 This year we decided to taste test some new cruise lines.
 For the fall, we booked trips with Viking Cruises to China and Windstar Cruises to Japan.
 It will be a year of firsts.
-In the spring, we are doing our first small land group tour with Overseas Adventure Tours.
+In the spring, we are doing our first small land group tour with Overseas Adventure Travel.
 When a last minute opportunity came up to taste test Windstar Cruises before the fall, we jumped on it.
 Our first cruise with Windstar in the Caribbean let us sample the Windstar difference.

 Cruises with Oceania have spanned the gamut from short Caribbean jaunts to our amazing 51 day adventure through the Middle East and Africa.
 We know the brand offer well and have had awesome customer service experiences.
 We heard great things about Viking Cruises’ land and cruise adventure to China.
 On a bit of a whim, we decided to add on a taste test cruise to Japan.
 Few of the cruise lines are in the far east in the fall but we found a great route with WindStar Cruises.